 Sue an Employer for Work Injuries

 Employer negligence is often alleged in injury cases, typically when an employee is hurt or causes harm to someone else.
 Employers are obligated to provide a safe workplace and to ensure the rights of employees are respected at all times.
 In the event of an employer’s failure to do so, this can result in harm to an employee, meaning the employer may be held liable for negligence.
 If you are injured in an accident that is the direct result of an employer’s negligence and could have been avoided, you have the right to seek compensation for the injury.
-An employer negligence lawyer from Crowe Arnold & Majors, LLP will help you do that.
+A Dallas personal injury lawyer from Crowe Arnold & Majors, LLP will help you do that.